RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0.1` and maximum value is `1`
     - Default is `0.5`
 * `unfocusedItemSaturation` - type: FLOAT
     - Sets the saturation for all items except the currently selected entry.
+This property takes precedence over `imageSaturation` if that has also been defined.
     - Minimum value is `0` (grayscale) and maximum value is `1` (original file saturation).
     - Default is `1`
 * `unfocusedItemDimming` - type: FLOAT